Book – Atomic Habits (Tiny Changes, Remarkable Results)

-Have you heard the term “we make habits, and then habits makes us”? how often do you check your habits and try to change them, make good ones, or break bad one?
+Have you heard the term “we make habits, and then habits make us”?
+How often do you check your habits and try to change them, make good ones, or break a bad one?

-Human behavior is always changing situation to situation, moment to moment, second to second.
+Human behavior changes from situation to situation, moment to moment, second to second.
 But this book is about what doesn’t change.
 It’s about the fundamentals of human behavior.

 About The Book –

-Atomic Habits is one of the best book I have read on building or breaking habits.
-Book leaves you with no more excuses to establish habits that you admire in others and break the ones that holding you back from living your best life.
+Atomic Habits is one of the best books I have read on building or breaking habits.
+The book leaves you with no more excuses to establish practices you admire in others and break the ones that hold you back from living your best life.

-Best thing about the book is it’s explanation of how we adopt habits, why we aren’t able to quit or build habits easily and empower readers with simple doable steps to create best habits for best life.
+The best thing about the book is its explanation of how we adopt habits and why we can’t quit or build habits quickly.
+It empowers readers with simple, doable steps to create the best practices for the best life.

-James after discussing fundamentals of our existing habits and how we got them, focuses on four laws of Habit Building and Inversion of those laws of breaking the bad ones.
+After discussing the fundamentals of our existing habits and how we got them, James focuses on the four laws of Habit Building and Inversion of those laws of breaking the bad ones.

 Four laws of behavior change – How to create good habits.

 - The 1st law (Cue): Make it obvious.